 • Try having both a bath and a shower.
 You can technically just have one or the other, according to bylaw regulations, but it’s more appealing to families, couples, and individuals if you have both options.
 You can also do a shower/tub combo.

 • Go higher with the ceiling height.
-This may not be an option for you if you’ve already purchased your home, but if you’re wanting to have a basement suite, keep an eye out for homes with high ceilings down below.
+This may not be an option for you if you’ve already purchased your home, but if you want to have a basement suite, keep an eye out for homes with high ceilings down below.

 We hope that you gained some insights from this blog, some ideas on how to create an appealing basement suite, and learned about what makes a legal basement suite in Calgary.
 If you need help designing your basement or want to know how the basement development process works, get in touch with Basement Builders for more advice and tips!